sampoder/berowra/README.md

 > Install Berowra @ https://deta.space/discovery/berowra!

-With Berowra you can get a CMS & CDN up in a minute, not a day.
+With Berowra you can get a CMS up in a minute, not a day.
 Through Deta Space, Berowra gives you the control of self hosting without any need for infrastructure maintenance.
 It's easy to use, flexible and completely free.
 Berowra was built during [Deta VC](https://deta.vc).

 Berowra has the following features: